gahwa17/AppWorksSchool-Campus-Summer-Back-End-Project/README.md

 # Canchu：Socail community website

 ## Description

-This repository is designated for the AppWorksSchool Campus Summer Back-End project.
+This repository is designated for the **AppWorksSchool Campus Summer Back-End project**.
 It constitutes a back-end system built with Express, MySQL, Redis, and Nginx.

-The main functionalities encompass:
+The main functionalities contains user account management, friendship, posts, comments, and post display.

-- User Account Management
-- Social Networking
-- Posts
-- Comments
-- Post Display

 The key technologies involved are as follows:

 ### Backend Environment and Framework